-And for Americans trying to understand how China has risen so far so fast, we turn now to Orville Schell and his fellow China scholar John DeLury.
-Their new book is "Wealth and Power: China's Long March to the 21 Century."
+And for Americans trying to understand how China has risen so far so fast, we turn now to Orville Schell and his fellow China scholar John Delury.
+Their new book is "Wealth and Power: China's Long March to the 21st Century."
 It looks back at the original documents and writings that reveal the thinking of 11 key figures in China's modern past, from a famous satirist to a dowager empress to Mao.
-And it zeros in on the reformers who sowed the seeds of the current boom.
+And it zeroes in on the reformers who sowed the seeds of the current boom.

 Good morning to both of you.

 ORVILLE SCHELL: Good morning.

 MONTAGNE: Let me start with you, John Delury.
 Where do you place the start of China's stunning economic development?

 DELURY: Well, what we tried to do is look at least back into the early 19th century, because that was a period where China began its descent from greatness.
 It hit this skid starting with the First Opium War around 1840 and then continuing, one defeat after the other.
 So that's where we sort of pick up the story, is to show how there were these efforts to bring back wealth and power.
 One after another we traced how they fail until finally something starts to click very recently, in the last 30 years.
 So we think it's critical to understanding why this recent period of rise is for Chinese a restoration.

 SCHELL: The question we really wanted to ask was, what is it that is flowing throughout this period that suddenly catalyzes in the 1980s and you get this extraordinary, very counterintuitive and unexpected period of economic dynamism.
 And one of the things that just keeps reappearing is this fixation on restoration of Chinese greatness that's sort of represented by these two characters, fuqiang, for wealth and power.
 And it's that memory of that loss which is so deep and is now being reexpressed with all this energy.